 Tu kahta kagad ki lekhi (Kabir p 247)

 Here, “kagad lekhi” negates scripturalism and individualism both while “aakhin dekhi” approves of realized knowledge.
-This verse of Kabir was the foundation of Ambedkar’s political leadership and using which Ambedkar held the mirror up to Gandhi and the Congress by putting before them the socio-economic status of the Dalits.
+This verse of Kabir was the foundation of Ambedkar’s political leadership – using which Ambedkar brought Gandhi and the Congress face-to-face with the socio-economic status of the Dalits.

 Kabir is present in Ambedkar’s Annihilation of Caste speech from the beginning to the end.
 The irrefutable logic used in the speech by Ambedkar to attack the caste and the Varna system may make one feel that five hundred years on, Kabir was speaking in his new avatar.